 Perhaps you have heard his story about his "submitting to God."
-At the height of his career in Chicago, he along with his bride, Angel took a vacation to Arizona.
+At the height of his career in Chicago, he along with his bride, Lynn ("Angel", pet name) took a vacation to Arizona.
 On Sunday morning, they drove up a mountain to visit a small ("a dozen or so worshippers") congregation.
 The "country preacher" offered to assist anyone who wanted to "be baptized."
 Paul came forward in response to childhood exposure to John 3:16 and later in life, John 14:15.

 Harvey is a hero who deserves emulation: Married to the same woman till death did them part.
 Humility, as in the above account.
 Disciplined, focused, loved, and friend to mainline America.
 He was dedicated to God, outspoken, and not ashamed.